Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_get.md

 Retrieve the metadata for an Item on OneDrive by path or ID.

+For more info, see [Get metadata for a OneDrive item](https://dev.onedrive.com/items/get.htm).

 ## Prerequisites
 The following **scopes** are required to execute this API:

+  * onedrive.readonly

 ### HTTP request
 <!-- { "blockType": "ignored" } -->